symbolicdata/symbolicdata.github.io/Using.Git.markdown

 Ralf Hemmecke (26.12.2012)

 For directories I would anyway use all lower case (it'll make less complications if SD wants to support Windows).
+And no version number in the directory name.

+Albert Heinle (31.12.2012)

+Your concerns might be valid, but this is also a team-internal name for it so that we know what we are talking about.
+Just leave it, it does not hurt anyone I think.
+It will be the last time we put a "vn" to a directory.

 * * * * *